Workplace Safety and Heat Stress Protections in Qatar

 What is this right?

-• Outdoor work ban: From 1 June to 15 September, outdoor work is banned between 10:00 AM and 3:30 PM when the WBGT (Wet Bulb Globe Temperature) index exceeds the safe threshold.
+• Summer work restrictions: From 15 June to 15 September, outdoor work is banned between 10:00 AM and 3:30 PM as a baseline, with additional WBGT-triggered restrictions outside those hours.

-• Employers must provide cool drinking water, shaded rest areas, and cooling equipment.
+• Employers must provide cool drinking water, shaded rest areas, and cooling equipment at all outdoor worksites.

 • Workers must receive safety training and protective equipment at no cost.